Large fire in Fort Lauderdale knocks out power to thousands

-FORT LAUDERDALE, Fla. - A lightning strike set fire to a Florida Power and Light substation Tuesday in Fort Lauderdale, knocking out power to more than 20,000 homes across Broward County, authorities said.
+FORT LAUDERDALE, Fla. - A lightning strike set fire to a Florida Power & Light substation Tuesday in Fort Lauderdale, knocking out power to more than 20,000 homes across Broward County, authorities said.

-A spokesperson for Fort Lauderdale Fire Rescue said the fire started around 8 p.m. at the facility in the 400 block of Northeast Sixth Avenue.
-The spokesperson said firefighters had the blaze under control.
+Fort Lauderdale Fire Rescue said the fire started about 8 p.m. at the facility in the 400 block of Northeast Sixth Avenue.

-Police warned drivers to stay off the roads because many traffic signals were not operating.

 "We responded tonight to a downtown fire at a power facility.
 Outages are widespread.
 Our response has been coordinated and will continue throughout the night until resolved," Fort Lauderdale City Manager Chris Lagerbloom said.